What is rectal hydromorphone?

 How should I use rectal hydromorphone?

-Follow all directions on your prescription label.
-Hydromorphone can slow or stop your breathing.
-Never use rectal hydromorphone in larger amounts, or for longer than prescribed.
-Tell your doctor if the medicine seems to stop working as well in relieving your pain.
+Follow the directions on your prescription label and read all medication guides.
+Never use hydromorphone in larger amounts, or for longer than prescribed.
+Tell your doctor if you feel an increased urge to take more of this medicine.

 Do not take a hydromorphone rectal suppository by mouth.
 It is for use only in your rectum.